Last updated: 10 July 2020

 Will my insurance cover the impact of COVID-19?

-The Chancellor has confirmed that for those businesses which have a policy that covers pandemics, the Government’s action is sufficient and will allow businesses to make an insurance claim against their policy.
+The Chancellor stated that for those businesses which have a policy that covers pandemics, the Government’s action is sufficient and will allow businesses to make an insurance claim against their policy.
+Companies with cover should speak to their insurance company about making a claim.

-What financial support measures have been announced for cinemas and other businesses so far?
+What financial support measures have been announced for businesses so far?

 Government sets out guidance on the steps businesses should take in response to COVID-19 here.